 E.D.
 Hirsch – Cultural Literacy: What every American needs to know (Vintage Books, 1988) – Hirsch has become controversial within educational circles because of the popularity of his ideas amongst those on the political right (in spite of his own leftist views), but this is a seminal work and he deserves to be read in his own words by those with curricular responsibility.

-Michael Young, David Lambert et al – Knowledge and the Future School: Curriculum and Social Justice (Bloomsbury Academic, 2014) – Young’s concept of ‘powerful knowledge’ is one of the most influential ideas underpinning the concept of a knowledge-rich curriculum, and I would strongly recommend his own chapters in particular in this book.
-If I had to pick only one item on this list for a senior curriculum leader, it might well be this one.
+Michael Young, David Lambert et al – Knowledge and the Future School: Curriculum and Social Justice (Bloomsbury Academic, 2014) – Young’s concept of ‘powerful knowledge’ is one of the most influential ideas underpinning the concept of a knowledge-rich curriculum, and I cannot recommend this book strongly enough, especially Young’s own chapters.
+Young’s work changed the way I thought about curriculum.

 Daniel Willingham – Why Don’t Students Like School?
 (Jossey-Bass, 2010) – Not strictly a work about curriculum, but I’ve included it because Willingham does a superb and accessible job of setting out the principles of cognitive science on which much curriculum planning rests, especially the importance of background knowledge when learning something new.
 An essential read.